-Of the cover assets, €91.0 million (2.5%) are substitute assets.
+Of the cover assets, €224.7 million (19.9%) are substitute assets.
+The substitute assets currently consist mostly of public sector and financial institutions' debt.
 The substitute assets do not include any debt held by entities in the DekaBank group.